Blog

 Step 2

 File the request in civil superior court.
 This means take the completed Petition form to the civil superior court clerk and tell them you are filing a case.
+If you are in a lawyer in a North Carolina jurisdiction that has started e-filing, you have to e-file the petition.
 No civil case cover sheet is required.
 Make sure to bring an original and three copies.
 The clerk may be unfamiliar with this Petition, but if made by an individual who is depicted in a recording or their personal representative, there is no filing fee.
 Once this is established, the clerk should stamp the original and all the copies with a case number and a file stamp.
+If you live in a county that has already started e-courts, you may be required to file this stuff electronically.
+Instructions for electronic filing can be found on the NC Courts' website.

 Step 3

 Mail copies (more can be made at this point) of the Petition to the head of the law enforcement agency that has custody of the recordings.
-For Raleigh Police Department, this is Chief Cassandra Deck-Brown, Raleigh Police Department, 6716 Six Forks Road, Raleigh, NC 27615.
-Mail a copy also, to the local District Attorney (This may actually not be necessary, for a petition by a person who is depicted in the video, under N.C.
-General Statute 132-1.4A(f)).
-For safe measure, a separate copy should be mailed to the known officers depicted in the recording.
-This can be sent to the same address as the agency head.
+For Raleigh Police Department, this is Chief Estella Patterson, Raleigh Police Department, 6716 Six Forks Road, Raleigh, NC 27615.

 Step 4